 So how are dreams connected to universal symbols in life?
-Rather than interpreting dreams contextually Freud believed that dreams were associated with what we wish to happen in life, like a reproduction of time.
-In the case of his patient Anna it is not surprising to believe that the snake bite her father and consequently this will kill him.
+Rather than interpreting dreams contextually, Freud believed that dreams were associated with what we wish to happen in life, like a reproduction of time.
+In the case of his patient Anna, it is not surprising to believe that the snake bites her father and consequently this will kill him.
 It was discussed that maybe secretly Anna wanted her father to die so that he was out of misery due to his poor health.
-The snakebite was an association of how to take him out of his misery.
-This does lead one to believe where the idea that the snake symbol in dreams is connected to the penis!
+The snakebite was an associated of how to take him out of his misery.
+This does lead one to believe that the idea that the snake symbol in dreams is connected to the penis!

-What does Carl Jung say on dreams of snakes?
+What does Carl Jung say about dreams of snakes?

 Carl Jung is a famous psychologist and an expert in dream analysis using symbols.
-He believed that we had three psyche (the ego, the personal unconscious and finally the collective unconscious) Surprisingly, the serpent was the most important symbols in his personal “spiritual” journey.
+He believed that we had three psyches (the ego, the personal unconscious, and finally the collective unconscious) Surprisingly, the serpent was the most important symbol in his personal “spiritual” journey.
 The serpent was connected to his religion and Christ.

 Jung believed that snakes were associated with our autonomic nervous system.
 This was based on brain research that there is a stem in our brain that is a reptilian.
 The serpent was associated with wisdom in his interpretations and he found the serpent a symbol of healing.

-There is an account of a priest who had a dream where he went to the museum and could see a snake which was stuffed but then it came to life.
-He believed that the snake dream is associated with our consciousness mind and that our dreams are aligned to our instinct and spirit.
+There is an account of a priest who had a dream where he went to the museum and could see a snake that was stuffed but then it came to life.
+He believed that the snake dream is associated with our conscious mind and that our dreams are aligned to our instinct and spirit.
 Jung created a model and believed that psychic activity had two aspects.
 The instinct and the spirit.
 He believed that the snake symbol carries both.
-The instinct is the matter in life and this manifests as for example a snake crawling.
+Instinct is the matter in life and this manifests as for example a snake crawling.
 If the snake was hanging from mid-air, (this is not real) and will therefore be a dream of spirit.